 System Determined Issue(s)

 Based on user description of their issues, the Problem Identification module can determine legal or non-legal issues at hand.
-(Issue Types will be mapped to standardized lists, such as LSC or NSMI).
+(Issue Types will be mapped to existing standardized lists, such as LSC or NSMI.
+For general non-legal issues, lists such as Open Referral can be used).

 System Determined Deadline(s)